View the site your way

 Document untagged

-Portable Document Format (PDF) tags are hidden labels that clarify the structure of the document and define what’s a heading, paragraph, table, list, etc.
+Portable Document Format (PDF) tags are hidden labels that clarify the document’s structure and define a heading, paragraph, table, list, etc.

 Headings